straube/dummy-sdk/README.md

 # Dummy SDK

-This SKD implements an inexistent API.
-Its only purpose is to demonstrate how to create an SDK compatible with Laravel's container service.
+This is a dummy API implementantion to demonstrate how to create an SDK compatible with Laravel Container Service.

 ## Instalation